nadar/quill-delta-parser/README.md

 echo $lexer->render();
 ```

-## Overide built-in Listeners
+## Override built-in Listeners

-Certain listeners (image, video, color) produce a HTML output which maybe not suit your use case, so you have the option to override the properties of those plugins and re-register the Listener, example with image tags:
+Certain listeners (image, video, color) produce a HTML output which maybe not suit your use case, so you have the option to override the properties of those plugins and re-register the Listener, here an example with the image tag:

 ```php
 $image = new Image();